Location Marketing: Ins & Outs of Location-Based Marketing

 For example, when you search for a product or service, you’ll likely see a local SEO 3-pack in the results.
 Here’s what they look like:

 Since I’m searching from Philly, my results show three pizza shops near me.
-However, if these locations didn’t claim their Google My Business listing, they wouldn’t show up here at all.
+However, if these locations didn’t claim their Google Business Profile listing, they wouldn’t show up here at all.

 But what does local SEO have to do with location marketing and geofencing?

 It’s important to use both in tandem if you want to get the most out of your local business.
 When you use both strategies, you take care of targeting your local customers both online and offline, which helps you attract as many new customers as possible.

 If you’re interested in geolocation marketing but aren’t sure how to get started, WebFX can help.

 Our in-house team of more than 450 marketing specialists know the ins and outs of location-based marketing and can help you craft a successful geolocation strategy.

 Our competitor geofencing advertising services offer everything from competitor research and event targeting to quarterly banner ads and addressable geofencing.

 We’ll help you advertise specifically to those in your neighborhood, near your event, or near your competitors’ locations to increase foot traffic to your brick and mortar site.